fable-compiler/Fable/README.md

 ## Installing

 The project is still in testing phase and hasn't been packaged yet.
-If you wan to try it out, make sure you have [F# 4.0 with .NET/Mono](http://fsharp.org) and an updated version of [node.js](https://nodejs.org) installed, download the repo and then run:
+If you wan to try it out, make sure you have [F# 4.0 with .NET/Mono](http://fsharp.org) and an updated version of [node.js](https://nodejs.org) installed.
+Download the repo and run:
 ```
 build.cmd Release   // on windows
 ./build.sh Release  // on unix